rdf_core 0.9.3

 import 'package:rdf_core/rdf_core.dart';

-final graphFromTurtle = turtle.decode(turtleData);
+final graphFromTurtle = turtle.decode(turtleString);

-final graphFromJsonLd = jsonldGraph.decode(jsonLdData);
+final graphFromJsonLd = jsonldGraph.decode(jsonLdString);

-final graphFromNTriples = ntriples.decode(ntriplesData);
+final graphFromNTriples = ntriples.decode(ntriplesString);

-// Or use the pre-configured RdfCore instance
+// Or use the preconfigured RdfCore instance

 final graph = rdf.decode(data, contentType: 'text/turtle');